Wednesday, October 5, 2022 7:30 AM to noon **Please note 7:30 AM is the correct start time, not 8 AM Birding with William Legge and David Wiechers

 Thursday, October 6, 2022 8:30 AM to 11:30 AM

 All fully vaccinated participants are welcome to join this trip.
 No registration required.

 Join old friends and meet new ones as we resume our regularly scheduled walks on the first Thursday of the month at Las Gallinas.
 Special thanks to Bob and Sande Chilvers

 for volunteering once again to lead our monthly walks in search of waterfowl, waders, songbirds, raptors, and shorebirds.
 With fall migration underway, we are likely to spot some interesting species, so come assist in our search.

 We welcome bird enthusiasts of all levels.
 We all help each other to find and identify the birds, and there are usually several experienced birders to assist.
 You don’t even have to arrive on time because we spend the first 30-60 minutes studying the birds around the first pond, and our group is easy to find.

 DIRECTIONS: From Hwy 101, exit at Smith Ranch Rd.
 Drive east on Smith Ranch Rd toward McInnis Park.
 Turn left immediately after crossing the railroad tracks and drive about 0.5 mile through the LGVSD gates and into the parking lot at the end of the road.
 Meet the group by the bridge just past the parking lot.
 There is an outhouse in the parking area for public use or you can use the bathrooms at nearby McInnis Park.

 Birding with Rich Cimino and Janet Bodle

-Registration for this trip will be open starting on December 29 at 8:00 AM.
-There is a limit of 15 for this trip.
+There is a limit of 15 participants for this trip.
 There will not be a waiting list.
-No drop-ins allowed.
-All participants must be fully vaccinated.
+No drop-ins, please.
+Registration opens on October 12 at 8 AM.